-- Disconnect your PC from the Internet by removing the LAN cable and disconnect it from any other wireless connections.
+- Remove the LAN cable to disconnect your PC from the Internet and disconnect it from other wireless connections.

-- Shut down the PC and install the first graphics card in a slot.
+- Shut down the PC and install the AMD graphics card in a slot.

-- After installing the drivers, restart the PC and then shut it down.
+- After installing the drivers, restart the PC.

-- Remove the card and install the other one.
+- Remove the AMD card and install the NVIDIA GPU card.

 - Power up your rig and plug back the LAN cable.

-It’s important to disconnect your PC from the Internet before uninstalling the drivers, otherwise, the system will install some default drivers instead.
+Note that It’s important to disconnect your PC from the Internet before uninstalling the drivers.
+Otherwise, the system will install some default drivers instead.